Humana Open Enrollment for Medicare

 Humana does not conduct its own Medicare open enrollment period, nor does any other private Medicare insurance company.
 Humana and all other insurance companies selling Medicare plans participate in the Medicare fall open enrollment period, also called the Annual Enrollment Period, or AEP.

+So, when is the Medicare open enrollment?
 The fall Medicare open enrollment period begins Oct.
 15 and ends Dec.
 7 every year.
 For many Medicare beneficiaries, this period signals the only time of year they can make changes to their coverage.

 The actions you can perform during AEP include: